Horsetail medicinal uses might surprise you!

-This plant—so ancient it predates the dinosaurs—is more than a strange green stalk you pass by on wet walks.
-It’s a deeply mineral-rich, time-tested remedy that herbalists reach for when it comes to bones, skin, joints, and urinary health.
+This plant is what herbalists reach for when it comes to bones, skin, joints, and urinary health.

-Known botanically as Equisetum arvense, horsetail has a long history in folk medicine for strengthening the body from the inside out—thanks largely to its natural silica content.
+Equisetum arvense strengthens the body from the inside out—thanks to its natural silica content.

-In this guide, I’ll walk you through the key medicinal uses of horsetail, how to harvest and prepare it, and what you need to know about using it safely.
+In this guide, you’ll discover the medicinal uses of horsetail and how to harvest and use it safely.

 Horsetail Medicinal Uses